 There is a little work which is required prior to beginning the canning process.
 The steps listed in this section will assist in creating a shelf stable product.

-- First, soak the desired dried bean of choice in water for a minimal for 8 hours.
+- Next, soak the desired dried bean of choice in water for a minimal for 8 hours.
 Make sure the water is covering them at all times.

-- Next, drain soaked beans and cook in boiling water for no more than 5 minutes.
+- The final step is to soaked beans and cook in boiling water for no more than 5 minutes.
 This allows for hot packing (hot jar, hot food).

 The beans will not be fully cooked at this point, that’s okay!
 They will cook the remainder of the way in the pressure canner.